FBI repeatedly warned DOJ didn't have probable cause to raid Trump home: 'Not been corroborated'

 Peter Koski, a lawyer for Smith, indicated that the former special counsel will comply.

 Ahead of Smith's appearance, House Democrats are trying to force the release of a classified version of his final report on his investigation.
+Trump's legal team has gone to court to try block the release.

 The Facts Inside Our Reporter's Notebook